dicer2000/MemoryManagement/README.md

 1. All times are processed and shown in Seconds:Nanoseconds
 2. The pages are being kept as an array of structs (called PageTable).
 This simulates 32 1k pages.
 I'm using these structs instead of byte arrays per instruction by Jared Diehl in 4/28 and 4/29 meetings.
+3. I implemented FIFO Second Chance Page Replacement Algorithm per the instructions and per Jared Diehl's instruction on 4/29.
+This includes running the algorithm from the user_process, setting up reclaimable, and swapping when page faulting.
+Please see OSS and User_Proc for implementation details (Especially user_proc.cpp lines 201-239)

 ## Program Switches
 The program can be invoked as: